HTTPArchive/almanac.httparchive.org/src/content/en/2020/pwa.md

 queries: 14_PWA
 featured_quote: Web Apps which progresses into a native like application is a PWA!
 featured_stat_1: 16.6%
-featured_stat_label_1: Percatage of PWA for the entire traffic.
+featured_stat_label_1: Percentage of page loads using a service worker.
 featured_stat_2: 27.97%
 featured_stat_label_2: Web apps that load fast enough for a PWA.
 featured_stat_3: 25%